cbrandolino/log/books.md

 ## November 2021

 - The Last Days of Stalin, Joshua Rubenstein, 4
-- Dishonesty is the second-best Policy, David Mitchell, 3.5
+- Dishonesty is the second-best Policy, David Mitchell, 3

 ## October 2021

+- Europe's Inner Demons, Norman Cohn, 4
 - The Fran Leibowitz Reader, Fran Leibowitz, 3
-- A Carnival of Snackery *(memoir)*, David Sedaris, 4
+- A Carnival of Snackery *(memoir)*, David Sedaris, 3.5

 ## September 2021